SporkFoon/home-guardian/README.md

 ### Firmware

-1. Open the Arduino IDE or PlatformIO IDE
+1. Open the Arduino IDE
 2. Install the required libraries
 3. Copy `credentials.h.template` to `credentials.h` and update with your WiFi details
 4. Update `config.h` with your server URL and device settings